HalkowichJasperSA/labs/mario/less/README.md

 ########
 ```

-Modify `mario.py` in such a way that it does exactly that!
+Modify `mario.py` so that it does exactly that!

 {% spoiler "Hint" %}

 Notice how the number of dots needed on each line is the "opposite" of the number of that line's hashes.
-For a pyramid of height 8, like the above, the first line has just 1 hash and thus 7 dots.
-The bottom line, meanwhile, has 8 hashes and thus 0 dots.
-Via what formula (or arithmetic, really) could you print the right number of dots and hashes on each line?
+For a pyramid of height 8, like the above, the first line has just 1 hash and 7 dots.
+The second line has 2 hashes and 6 dots, and so on.
+The bottom line has 8 hashes and 0 dots.
+Via what formula (or arithmetic, really) could you print the correct number of dots and hashes on each line?

 {% endspoiler %}

 ### How to Test Your Code

-Does your code work as prescribed when you input:
+Does your code work as required when you input:

 * `-1` (or other negative numbers)?
 * `0`?